-The communities of Dallas, Park Cities and Preston Hollow are a big part of what makes us who we are, and we’re passionate about making a difference in them.
-We’ve highlighted a few organizations that we’ve been honored to participate with.
+The communities of Dallas, Park Cities and Preston Hollow play a big part in making us who we are and we’re passionate about making a difference in them.
+Here are a few organizations we’re honored to participate with.

 Parent Project Muscular Dystrophy (PPMD) is a non-profit organization close to our hearts at Messick Peacock & Associates.
 In 2005, the Dallas chapter was founded to improve the treatment, quality of life, and long-term outlook for people affected by Duchenne muscular dystrophy.
 It’s in honor of Sam Killian, a close family friend of Chris Messick and fun-loving boy diagnosed with Duchenne at an early age.
 Every year, MPA participates in a fundraising event called Sam’s Day to support the fight against the disease.

 Duchenne is the most common form of childhood muscular dystrophy.
 The progressive and fatal muscle disorder affects boys and young men and causes the loss of muscle function, wheelchair dependency and a decline in respiratory and cardiac function.
 It occurs in 1 in 3,500 births making it the most common fatal genetic disorder diagnosed in childhood.